kouadio23/Final_project_CSE-212/3-set.md

 1. Definition

 A set is a data structure that can store any number of unique values in any order.
 Sets are different from arrays in the sense that they only allow non-repeated, unique values within them.
+It is also a data structure that does not keep the elements in any order, but it is very efficient when searching for an element in the set.

 2. Implementing